');

 About Naples, NY

-Naples is a small community in New York with a population of 971 residents.
-The median household income is $52,750 per year, which is near the national average.
-The median age in Naples is 45.7 years.
+Naples is a small community located in New York with a population of 971 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,750 per year, which is 30% below the national median of $75,149.
+The median age of 45.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Naples, NY